 Register an Oracle Cloud@Customer Database

-You can register Oracle Cloud@Customer databases as target databases with Oracle Data Safe.
+You can register Oracle Cloud@Customer databases as target databases in Oracle Data Safe.

-In Oracle Data Safe, use the Oracle Cloud@Customer Databases wizard to register the following Oracle Cloud@Customer databases:
+In Oracle Data Safe, use the Oracle Cloud@Customer databases wizard to register the following databases:

 Note:

-Be sure to complete the preregistration tasks before using the wizard and the post registration tasks after using the wizard.
+Be sure to complete the preregistration tasks before using the wizard and the post-registration tasks afterward.

 Task Number Task Link to Instructions